 (1) At least 450 hours of instructional time in kindergarten;

-(2) At least 945 hours of instructional time in elementary school; and
+(2) At least 945 hours of instructional time in elementary school grades 1-6; and

 (3) At least 990 hours of instructional time in each year grades 7-12.

 (c) The instructional school day of an individual student shall not exceed 5.75 hours of instructional time in elementary schools and 6 hours of instructional time in middle and high schools.